 You can sometimes find good trainers in these gyms, but there is very high turnover.
 These gyms often put more emphasis on reaching sales quotas than continuous learning, and require their trainers to work pretty awful hours.
 It behooves the gym to have more trainers aka salesmen, so they aren’t often stringent on the quality of hires.
 Like I said, you can sometimes find good trainers here because they are starting out or haven’t realized they can work on their own, but be very careful about who you trust to train you.

 I prefer trainers who are self-employed working out of a gym.
 Usually they are contract with a facility and run their own business.
-Their rates are not set by the gym, they are not forced to fulfill others quotas, and they are free to take time off to go to continuing education.
+Their rates are not set by the gym, they are not forced to fulfill others quotas, and they are free to take time off to go to continuing education clinics and conferences.
 (This is very expensive, so I budget all year to do this, but it is worth every bit.)

 Besides learning from experts, I have a blast at conferences.
 Check out the Tactical Strength and Conditioning Conference here and here, and The University of Texas Athletic Performance Clinic.
 I go to these every year, and there are more I haven't written about yet, but this will give you an idea why it's so important that your trainer networks and continues to educate him/herself.